How to Get an Iran IP Address in 2024 (4 Easy Steps)

 VPNArea

-VPNArea lets you use its service on up to eight devices simultaneously with one account.
-That makes it the Iran IP VPN with the most parallel connections.
+VPNArea lets you use its service on up to eight devices with one account.
+It has the most parallel connections for an Iran IP VPN.

-VPNArea has Windows, macOS, Linux, Android, and iOS apps.
-The provider has strong encryption, a no-logs policy, full leak protection, and a kill switch.
-You can use either the OpenVPN or IKEv2/IPSec protocol.
-Both protocols are secure options, but IKEv2/IPSec is faster.
+VPNArea has apps for Windows, macOS, Linux, Android, and iOS.
+It offers strong encryption, a no-logs policy, full leak protection, and a kill switch.
+You can use OpenVPN or IKEv2/IPSec, both secure but IKEv2/IPSec is faster.

 This provider’s servers support P2P traffic, but the total server count is pretty small: around 190+ servers in 50+ countries.
 Due to that, our connections were a bit slow because many servers were overcrowded – including the Iran server.
 On the plus side, you get unlimited bandwidth.